Buhari to bandits: Get ready to be crushed – The Sun Nigeria

 From Juliana Taiwo-Obalonye, Abuja

+He was reacting to the killing of over 30 people in Goronyo Sokoto State by bandits on Sunday.

-According to a statement by Senior Special Assistant to the President on Media and Publicity, Garba Shehu, President Buhari vowed that ‘the days of the bandits are indeed numbered because the military capabilities of our forces are being boosted by the acquisition and deployment of advanced equipment.’
+According to a statement by Senior Special Assistant to the President on Media and Publicity, Garba Shehu, Buhari vowed that “the days of the bandits are indeed numbered because the military capabilities of our forces are being boosted by the acquisition and deployment of advanced equipment.”

-According to the president, ‘the bandits are living in the fool’s paradise of invincibility, but reality will soon dawn on them harder than ever before.’
+According to the him, “the bandits are living in the fool’s paradise of invincibility, but reality will soon dawn on them harder than ever before.”

-President Buhari added that ‘the bandits are currently under desperate pressures because of the intense and sustained air and ground operations against them in their hideouts by our security forces.
+He added that “the bandits are currently under desperate pressures because of the intense and sustained air and ground operations against them in their hideouts by our security forces.

-The president extended his sympathy to the families of the victims of the Goronyo attack and called on the people to continue to be patient as the military strategises on how to deliver the crushing blow to these bandits.’
+He extended his sympathy to the families of the victims of the Goronyo attack and called on the people to continue to be patient as the military strategises on how to deliver the crushing blow to these bandits.”

 Leave a Reply